 What is it like on the inside?

 Surprisingly you can fit real people in the CLA’s rear seats.
-Not tall ones, admittedly, but actual people all the same.
-I’m 6ft, and I had certainly had enough legroom to sit behind a driver of similar height.
-Not so much headroom though - as indeed you’d expect from a car with so much rake.
+Not overly tall ones, admittedly, but actual people all the same.
+There’s certainly enough legroom to sit behind a driver of similar height for anyone under 6ft.
+Not so much headroom though, as you’d expect from a car with so much rake.
 Kids will be fine back there, but with adults you’re better off treating it as a 2+2 instead of a proper four-seater.

 Boot capacity is only 440 litres in the standard petrol and diesels, and 395 litres in the PHEV on account of the battery.
 That’s more than you get in a regular A-Class hatch and saloon, and crucially, also slightly more than its biggest rival, the BMW 2 Series Gran Coupe.